lopanapol/sentium/docs/SECURITY.md

 ## Acknowledgements

-We appreciate the responsible disclosure of security vulnerabilities that help make Noesis more secure.
+We appreciate the responsible disclosure of security vulnerabilities that help make Sentium more secure.

 Thank you for being a part of the beginning in creating Syntactic Conscious for the benefit of humanity.